GreptimeTeam/docs/docs/nightly/en/user-guide/overview.md

     - `metrics INNER JOIN logs on metrics.host = logs.host`: Joins the metrics and logs tables on the host field.
 3. WHERE clause:
     - `time > now() - INTERVAL '1 hour'`: Filters the records to include only those from the past hour.
-    - `matches(path, '/api/v1/avator')`: Filters the records to include only those from the past hour.
+    - `matches(path, '/api/v1/avator')`: Filters the records to include only those matching the path `/api/v1/avator`.
 4. ALIGN clause:
     - `ALIGN '5s' BY (host) FILL PREV`: Aligns the results to every 5 seconds and fills in missing values with the previous non-null value.